MedVisBonn/cookiecutter-latex-thesis/README.rst

 --------

 * Title page and declaration of authorship set up already
-* Makefile: Compile document or parts of it; Clean your source folder
+* Makefile: Compile document or parts of it; Clean your source folder; Compress your pdf
 * Many packages already configured (biblatex, booktabs, graphicx, hyperref, acro, ...)